Boopdoopy/db-review/setup.md

 5. Back to the start for the installing process

-    >$cd
+    >$cd ..

-    This brings you back to your start.
-You can always type $cd to quickly get back to your main folder.
+    This brings you back up a level to your start.
+You can always type $cd by itself to quickly get back to your main folder.

 6. First you'll need the xcode command line tools (MAC's